CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Continual Consistency Diffusion

 \subsection{Theoretical Foundation}

-A central challenge in CDG is formalizing the interaction of task-specific generative processes through shared SDE dynamics.
-Existing empirical approaches \cite{smith2024continual, zhao2024invertavatar, zhang2024clog} mainly adapt solutions from continual classification methods, but lack rigorous theoretical guarantees, often leading to CF or rigid fixation.
+A central challenge in CDG is formalizing the interaction of task-specific generative processes through shared SDE dynamics \cite{song2021scorebased}, as in Equation~\ref{cross_sde} in the Appendix.
+Existing empirical approaches \cite{smith2024continual, zhao2024invertavatar, zhang2024clog} mainly adapt solutions from continual classification methods, but lack rigorous theoretical guarantees, often leading to GCF or rigid fixation.
 Our analysis begins by establishing fundamental bounds on cross-task knowledge retention, which are essential for systematic CDG.
-Through rigorous derivation, we obtain Theorem~\ref{thm:cross-task-diffusion}.
+Through rigorous derivation, we establish Theorem~\ref{thm:cross-task-diffusion}, which lays the theoretical foundation for subsequent innovations.